Mobile Toggle

 Curriculum and instruction are designed to develop self-esteem, a sense of competence and positive feelings toward learning, which students can carry on onto the rest of their schooling years.

-CAISL’s preschool is divided into two Early Childhood 3 and 4 years old classes and two Kindergarten (5 years old) classes.
-Each class has a maximum of 20 students, with two homeroom teachers.
+CAISL’s preschool is divided into one Early Childhood 3 class (for three-year-olds), one Early Childhood 4 class (for four-year-olds), and two Kindergarten classes (for five-year-olds).
+Each class has a maximum of 20 students and is led by two homeroom teachers.

 During the school day, teachers speak English and, at designated times Portuguese, introducing the children to both languages through storytelling, games, and other activities aimed at the children’s interests.
 Besides homeroom teachers, our students have specialist lessons in music, art and physical education.